-63. APPLIED PARASITOLOGY.
-Third year, spring term.
+$63.\ APPLIED\ PARASITOLOGY.$ Third year, spring term.
 Credit one hour.

-Open only to veterinary students.
-Prerequisites, Courses 62 and 62a.
+Prerequisites, courses 62 and 62a.

 An organized study of the parasitic diseases of domestic animals with particular emphasis on the features of diagnostic importance.
 Special attention will be given to the laboratory and post-mortem techniques that are of value in applied parasitology.
-Professor WHITLOCK.
+Professor Whitlock.